 The Floriade Garden Soil is supplied by Martins Fertilizers.
-Through the partnership Australian Capital Tourism maintains with Martins Fertilizers, the soil for Floriade is designed to absorb and retain moisture, is a free draining nutrient rich soil and may be used on its own or to enrich existing soil and garden beds.
+Through the partnership Events ACT maintains with Martins Fertilizers, the soil for Floriade is designed to absorb and retain moisture, is a free draining nutrient rich soil and may be used on its own or to enrich existing soil and garden beds.
 Floriade pots and hanging baskets contain the same Floriade Garden Soil, including its water saving capabilities.
-Martins Fertilizers is an Executive sponsor for Floriade - www.floriadeaustralia.com.
+Martins Fertilizers is a Friend of Floriade - www.floriadeaustralia.com.

 May: Work starts included mapping out the theme, which plants to use, and the important planting timeline.